reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 In this article, we looked at the important concepts of AWS DynamoDB. we also saw how to use Spring Data for accessing the database of our application with the AWS RDS service.
 Here is a summary of the things we covered:
 1. We store our data in a table in AWS Dynamo DB.
 A table is composed of items and each item has attributes.
 2. A DynamoDB table must have a partition key and optionally a sort key.
-2. Indexes
-3. Read-replica feature of RDS is used to increase throughput and is can be enabled in Spring Cloud JDBC by setting a property and decorating a method with `Transaction read only` annotation.
-4. Failover support is provided with the help of retry interceptors.
+2. We create a secondary Index to search on other fields
+3. We accessed DynamoDB with Spring data module and then with enhanced dynamoDB client module of AWS Java SDK.

-I hope this will help you to get started with building applications using Spring with AWS DynamoDB as the data source.
+I hope this will help you to get started with building applications using Spring with AWS DynamoDB as the database.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/springdynamodb).